-Two fairly mundane recent news articles have prompted me to examine the problem of warranting civil disobedience over the force of law.
+A recent news article has prompted me to examine the problem of warranting civil disobedience over the force of law.

 I begin with this rather absurd case because most persons would find it easy to make sense of.
 We think this homeowner too extreme, that his cause goes too far, is too outlandish and extreme.
 But that implies a clarity I think lacking about admirable civil disobedience versus civic responsibility.
 In any conflict between rights and law, where are the boundaries and where is the sweet spot that balances the interests of some against the interests of others?
 Is that even a valid question?
 More to the point, are interests synonymous with rights?
 It is troubling to suppose that the ideal is always in the middle– that some fulcrum exists that finds the balance point– for in a totalitarian state that point might be far too close to the interests of the state while in a libertarian dream world, it might celebrate all the chaos of a gold rush boomtown.
-The notion that we can’t pick and choose which laws to obey rings true, yet we erect monuments to our Founding Fathers, whose picking and choosing spawned a new pattern demanding obedience.
+The notion that we can’t pick and choose which laws to obey rings true, yet we erect monuments to our Founding Fathers, whose picking and choosing spawned a new pattern demanding citizen sanction.
 Ditto for Gandhi, Walesa, Mandela, and King.
 So we certainly cannot say what parents always say to their children: a good citizen always obeys the law.

 It is certainly true that his resistance to government constitutes an embrace of the state of nature, one literally demonstrated by his years at Walden Pond.
 But I argue that the state of nature Thoreau embraces is as far from that envisioned by the framers of the theory as can be conceived.
 So though Thoreau stands with those who resist government, his argument is less against government per se than against government justified by social contract.
 Libertarians think he desires anarchy.
 He does not.
 Writing in his homebuilt cabin in the Massachusetts winter of 1847, Thoreau was not merely objecting to government overreach; he was objecting to government by majority, by consensus, by contract, and by convention.
 He argues, “Any man more right than his neighbors constitutes a majority of one already.”
 Recall that in his original framing of the state of nature, Hobbes had dismissed the notion of “right” as a subjective delusion (see “Why Invent a Social Contract?) .
 Everyone acts to secure what he thinks right, said Hobbes, and it is this pursuit that he inevitably comes into conflict with his neighbor, such war of all against all producing the need for the leviathan of government power.
 Thoreau is clearly not imagining that kind of natural condition, nor does he envision that kind of barbaric outcome.
 His conception of the state of nature more resembles the lost Eden of Rousseau than the hellish dystopia that Hobbes had envisioned, yet he differs from Rousseau in rejecting a general will that conforms individual will to common consent.
 His opposition is the defining quality of his understanding of persons’ relationship with the state.
 He is adamant in denying majoritarian rule: “[The state] can have no pure right over my person and property than what I concede to it.”
-He can only do so because he imagines the demands of social order to be far more dangerous than disagreements among individuals that might compel social order.
-Why should he have come to a conclusion so different from the social contract theorists who inspired our Founding Fathers?
+He can only adopt this position because he imagines the demands of social order to be far more dangerous than disagreements among individuals that might compel social order.
+Why should he have come to a conclusion so different from the social contract theorists and his own country’s founders?

 The answer can be found in the sixty-one years separating them from him.
 Specifically, two moral revolutions changed the theoretical field, the first advanced by Immanuel Kant and the second by the Romantic revolution he inspired.

 But we see something else as well: Thoreau’s confidence in his own moral rectitude was more absolute than Kant with all his admiration for practical reasoning could have imagined.
 Throughout Thoreau’s writings, and especially in Walden and Civil Disobedience, we see a disdain for convention coupled with an almost strutting confidence in his own moral superiority to those mass of men living in quiet desperation.
 The former fuels Thoreau’s contempt for social contract theory, which at its center regards political arrangements as conveniences invented to procure the desires of the majority without regard to moral judgment.
 Thoreau even goes so far as explicitly to condemn William Paley’s The Principles of Moral and Political Philosophy (1785) precisely because it, like social contract theory, bases government on grounds of practical convenience rather than justice (though Paley also skewers social contract theory for its other falsities, among them the myth of the state of nature).
-But echoing through Thoreau’s writing is the deeper appeal to justice, to right, and to divine providence combined with an absolute confidence that he, and not that mass of men might decide which laws satisfy justice and which offend it.
-What grounds such a belief?
+But echoing through Thoreau’s writing is the deeper appeal to justice, to right, and to divine providence combined with an absolute confidence that he and not that mass of men might decide which laws satisfy justice and which offend it.
+What grounds such a judgment?

 Seen in the cynical light of a postmodern age, Thoreau’s emphasis on individual moral autonomy seems so attractive as to make him a prophet to that age (as were Kierkegaard in religion and Nietzsche in epistemology for much the same reason).
 But his Romantic warrant seems quaint and pitiable, which explains why it is less celebrated today.
 Facing it prompts a Tooth Fairy kind of moment.
 If we can’t trust god-in-nature to reveal to our intuitions when laws are unjust and we also can’t trust a social contract rooted in a fiction, founded on convention, and moored to no fixed conception of rights, and if positivist and divine command theories make no provision whatsoever for retention of rights, what can we trust to litigate the defensibility of any act of civil disobedience?

 There is more to it, of course.
 It goes without saying that no government satisfies such a lofty function all that well, whether from its own incompetencies or from the failure of citizens either to understand or accede to its purpose.
 It faces thorny issues of distributive justice for citizens unable to satisfy their own needs, leading to impossible attempts to calculate fairness, often in defiance of justice (see “Economic Justice“).
 It must balance the just demands of liberty and equality (see “The Riddle of Equality“).
 And even when it is able to handle such delicacies, it finds itself trying to identify and balance citizens’ real needs in such a way that they both get what they need and are satisfied with the process.
 Even if government acted in accord with a true theory of its proper function, it would so frequently fail in its duty to justice that we might expect more civil disobedience from a clear articulation of its role in citizens’ lives rather than less, but as it now operates out of a specious conception of its duty, we will continue to require a clear-eyed understanding of what allows civil disobedience to challenge its authority and our sanction of it.

-The two examples that began this essay typify aspects of the task.
+The example that began this essay typifies aspects of the task.
 The Sovereign Citizen who viewed his liberty as outweighing justice and who displayed a Thoreauean confidence in his judgment exemplifies an unjust act of civil disobedience.
 His rights were untrammeled by the governmental agents he opposed and even had they been, he could not have justified threatening the life of another person to defend such a slender transgression.
-The fireworks issue is a bit more interesting since the claimed right to recreation by cherry bombers in this case opposes the right to a night’s rest by their opponents.
-But since neither party would suffer by such a slight deprivation (a few hours’ loss of sleep versus a loss of a little recreational excitement), it seems fair to say that this instance hardly rises to worthiness as a civil disobedience issue.
-Is it therefore safe to say that developing the habit of respect for law would trump the tradition of New Year’s Eve fireworks?
-Like so many social media squabbles, this one seems unworthy of arousing irascibility, much less civil unrest.
-Applying the needs-based justification of natural rights theory not only alerts us to when civil disobedience is a moral duty but also to when — and why — it is unwarranted.
+Applying the needs-based justification of functional natural rights theory not only alerts us to when civil disobedience is a moral duty but also when — and why — it is unwarranted.